Polygonal Address System 2012

 Suspension of Disbelief, DC Arts Commission, 5x5 public art initiative

-A monumental, floating pentagonal platform (approximately 30 feet per side), anchored in the Washington Channel, a federal waterway leading to the Capitol’s Tidal Basin.
-The structure slowly rotates, propelled by electric motors, and is equipped with an on-board sound system that plays a program of contemporary and historic audio recordings highlighting instances of public address in the District.
-Oratories on civil rights, women’s rights, labor struggles and military intervention project from speakers embedded in the sidewall, as the piece hovers above the water in rotation.
-Audio sources were compiled from the Library of Congress, National Archives and Pacifica Archives amongst others.
+PA System was a monumental floating pentagonal platform anchored in the Washington Channel, a federal waterway leading to the Capitol’s Tidal Basin.
+The structure appeared to hover and slowly rotated, propelled by solar-powered electric motors.
+It was equipped with an on-board sound system that played a program of contemporary and historic audio recordings highlighting instances of public address in the District.
+The voices were citizen oratories on civil rights, women’s rights, labor struggles and military intervention projected from speakers embedded in the craft’s sidewalls.
+Audio sources were compiled from the Library of Congress, National Archives and Pacifica Archives, amongst others.
+The project’s seed of inspiration was Abbie Hoffman's attempt to levitate the United States Pentagon, a prank that became a historic anti-war protest.
+PA system addressed a monolithic national institution whose policies are often at odds with its citizen’s interests and needs as a floating symbol of Platonic resonance and resistance.